 In the context of a wider international discussion, Dutch museums are becoming increasingly aware of the question whether it is fair and just to manage objects that have come into their collections as colonial acquisitions.
 In answering this question, it is of crucial importance to know the provenance of such objects.
 Policy development is therefore inextricably linked to scientific research on provenance.
 Dutch museums consider research on the origins of museum collections to be a core task.
 However, research on colonial collections is complex in a number of specific ways.
 These include the partly inherited colonial principles on the basis of which these collections were acquired and categorised in the countries concerned, the one-sided nature of the source material available as a result, and the different cultural and political meanings of objects in countries that were formerly colonisers or colonised.
 In consequence, there is a strong desire in the Netherlands, based on a sense of social responsibility, to do research on the problems facing – and the requirements for – the further development of provenance research on colonial collections.

 Financed by: Ministry of Education, Culture and Science

 - Prof. Marieke Bloembergen, professor in Archival and Postcolonial Studies at Leiden University, and senior researcher, Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).

-Project leaders are Ellen Grabowsky (NIOD) and Jona Mooren, (NIOD).
-Project adviser is Prof. Marieke Bloembergen (Leiden University/KITLV).
+Project leaders are Drs.
+Ellen Grabowsky (NIOD) and Mr. Drs.
+Jona Mooren (NIOD).
+Project advisor is Prof. Marieke Bloembergen (Leiden University/KITLV).